DarryanM/SEM_Group4/use-cases/use-case-9.md

 ### Preconditions

-We know the role.
-Database contains current region population data.
+Database contains current world population data.

 ### Success End Condition

-A report is available for the oganisation
+A report is available for the Organisation

 ### Failed End Condition